A2A410/A2A410/README.md

 - 👀 I’m an AI Coder.
 - 🌱 Atmost i learn what i make.
 - 🔐 I'm not capable yet on collaboration, and will proceed  solo works.
-- 📫 No need to reach me ↑.
+- 📫 I, Guess, No need to reach me ↑.

 <!---
 A2A410/A2A410 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.